Siebelm/RIntroLandL/README.md

-# RIntroLandL
-R Introduction - Lunch and Learn
+# R Introduction - Lunch and Learn

 Presentation provided to Fors Marsh Group Employees on January 8, 2018 and Office of People Analytics on February 21, 2018.